 - Why it’s good to vary oils during difficult times.

-Below, we’ve also included an abbreviated profile of Rose (to see the full video and profile, join the Inner Sanctum Membership).
+Below, we’ve also included an abbreviated profile of Rose (full video and profile available in the Inner Sanctum Library).

 Common name: Rose